comp195/senior-project-spring-2022-AI-positioning-system/README.md

 The tesseract-OCR web may not very fit my requirements.
 This web is work now.

 Callenges: My OCR part finally worked. but still need to connect numbers and message together.

+The training and test data is used for find location part.